-The financial statements of GIA are not consolidated in the financial statements of the Foundation.
-Summary financial statements of GIA are included in note 9.
+The financial statements of Friends are not consolidated in the financial statements of the Foundation.
+The balances and transactions of Friends during 2017 and 2016 were not significant.
+Summary financial statements of Friends have not been included in these notes.